2601547/currentevents/README.md

 ## Code

-Full code (with comments) relating to this study can be found in the following directory as a Python notebook:
+Full code relating to this study can be found in the following directory as a Python notebook:

 https://github.com/2601547/currentevents/blob/main/1.%20Code/Current%20Events.ipynb